 “Attention deficit hyperactivity disorder (ADHD) is a heterogeneous disorder characterised by the core symptoms of hyperactivity, impulsivity and inattention, which are judged excessive for the patient's age or level of overall development”.
 NICE 2019.

 Developmental Language Disorder (DLD) causes difficulty with receptive and/or expressive language which can impair comprehension and/or the various aspects of speech including phonology, syntax and semantics.
+People with DLD may have unique ways of expressing themselves, interpreting language, and engaging in conversation.

 Specific Learning Difficulties (SpLDs) such as Dyslexia, which primarily presents as difficulty with reading and writing tasks, Dyscalculia effects basic number conceptualisation/relationships and Dysgraphia, which creates challenges with letter formation and spacing through to organising thoughts and expressing ideas on paper.